 Description of the problem: The Oregon ladder axillary water supply system at McNary Dam contains three electric pumps but has been without fish pump 2 since January 4, 2011.
 The ladder will maintain criteria with two fish pumps operating but the system has been without a backup in the event fish pumps 1 or 3 failed.

-The contractor has almost completed rehabilitation of fish pump 2 and will turn the pump over to project personnel on May 15. the fish pump 2 intake stop logs will be removed, which takes about hours.
+The contractor has almost completed rehabilitation of fish pump 2 and will turn the pump over to project personnel on May 15.
+On May 31, the fish pump 2 intake and discharge stop logs will be removed, which takes about 10 hours.
 During stop log removal, blade angles of pumps 1 and 3 will have to be reduced.
 The ladder would be out of criteria during this time.

-Water testing of fish pump 2 will begin after resistance temperature detectors (RTDs), which have been ordered, are installed.
+Water testing of fish pump 2 will begin 1 June after resistance temperature detectors (RTDs), which have been ordered, are installed.
 The various tests should take two weeks to complete.
 While testing pump 2, the blade angles of pumps 1 and 3 will be adjusted as needed to keep the ladder in criteria.
 An operator will be dedicated to the fish pump house and the fisheries staff will monitor the ladder from the control room at the fisheries systems computer.
-Vibration testing of pump 2 will occur on June after test equipment is installed.
-All testing should be completed by June , but can be extended an additional week if needed.
+Vibration testing of pump 2 will occur on June 12 after test equipment is installed.
+All testing should be completed by June 14, but can be extended an additional week if needed.
 The contractor is scheduled to leave the project on June 15.